rico5550/Tic_Tac_Toe/common_errors.md

 1. **Sign Up for OpenAI**: If not done yet, register for an account with OpenAI.
 2. **Access the OpenAI Dashboard**: Post registration, head over to the OpenAI platform or dashboard.
 3. **Request API Access**: Historically, GPT-3's API access was restrictive.
-As of 2022, you might have to enlist in a waitlist or specifically request access.
-This procedure is dynamic, so always refer to OpenAI's latest updates or documentation.
+As of August 22, 2023, API access has been released.
+From the dashboard click on personal.
+In the drop-down menu select "View API keys".
-4. **Retrieve Your API Key**: Once granted access, go to the API section on the dashboard.
-Here, you can view or generate your API key.
+4. **Retrieve Your API Key**: Here, you can view existing API keys or generate a new API key by selecting "Create new secret key".
+Note that once generated the key will not be displayed again.
 5. **Incorporate the API Key into Your Code**: Use this API key in your scripts or applications to interface with OpenAI's services.
 6. **Adhere to Rate Limits and Costs**: Bear in mind that API usage isn't free.
 Always be updated on OpenAI's pricing nuances and rate limits to avoid unexpected charges or service restrictions.